developeranaz/Chromium-Installer-CloudShell/README.md

 # Chromium-Installer-CloudShell
-This installs and fix " ERROR:zygote_host_impl_linux.cc(90)] Running as root without --no-sandbox is not supported."
+This installs Chromium browser and fix " ERROR:zygote_host_impl_linux.cc(90)] Running as root without --no-sandbox is not supported."